-Preventing abuse in the Jewish community
+Preventing and responding to abuse in the Jewish community

 JCFS Chicago offers culturally sensitive education and training to increase awareness, prevent and respond to abuse in Jewish homes and communal institutions.